rikosintie/CookBook/Aruba/2930m-stacking.md

 * Simplify management of small workgroups or wiring closets while scaling your network to handle increased bandwidth demand.
 * Add switches to your network without having to first perform IP addressing tasks.
 * Reduce the number of IP addresses needed in your network.
 * Reduce downtime with high availability in the event of a failure.
 The other switches are designated “Member”.
 The Commander is responsible for the overall management of the stack.
-The Standby provides redundancy for the stack and takes over stack management operations if the Commander fails,or if a Commander failover is forced by an administrator.
+The Standby provides redundancy for the stack and takes over stack management operations if the Commander fails, or if a Commander failover is forced by an administrator.

 **NOTE:**
 > In the default configuration, stacking is enabled on these switches.
 However, if a 2930M switch is powered on and it does not have a Stacking Module installed,